lyfegame/mineflayer-viaproxy/README.md

 [![NPM version](https://img.shields.io/npm/v/mineflayer-viaproxy.svg)](http://npmjs.com/package/mineflayer-viaproxy)

 A mineflayer plugin that allows you to connect to a server through a ViaVersion proxy.

 Why?
 Because I'm tired of people asking for version updates.

+## TODOS
+- [x] Support bedrock versions
+- [ ] Support adding accounts to ViaProxy gracefully.
+- [ ] Make fix for prismarine-registry more robust (see patches)
+- [ ] Add support for more ViaVersion options
+- [ ] Add support for more ViaProxy options

 ## Installation